Ford Focus Electric Interior

 - "Focus Electric comes only with Ford's Sync and MyFord Touch suite of digital-interface tools which we largely reject as distracting and overly complicated." -- Consumer Guide (2013)

-The 2014 Ford Focus Electric hatchback has 14.5 cubic feet of cargo space behind the rear seats and 33.9 cubic feet with the second row folded, which is significantly less than what the gasoline-powered Focus hatchback offers.
-Much of the Focus Electric’s cargo area is consumed by its large battery pack, which critics say limits the ability to store larger items.
-One reviewer notes that there is scarcely enough room in the back of a Focus Electric for a set of golf clubs.
+The 2015 Ford Focus Electric has 14.5 cubic feet of cargo space behind the rear seat and 33.9 cubic feet with the rear seat folded.
+This is significantly less than what the gas-powered Focus hatchback offers, but decent for an electric vehicle.
+Critics say the ability to store larger items is limited by the Focus Electric's battery pack, which consumes much of the car's cargo capacity.
+Some reviewers write that there's scarcely enough room behind the rear seats for a set of golf clubs.

 - "Because its electric powertrain intrudes into the cabin, the Focus Electric has noticeably less cargo space than the standard model.
 With the rear seats up, there's just 14.5 cubic feet available (compared to 23.8)." -- Left Lane News